 - 2.1.1 Cheating is the attempt to gain an improper advantage in an academic evaluation.
-Forms of cheating include: - Obtaining a copy of an examination before it is officially available or learning an examination question before it is officially available; - Copying another person's answer to an examination question; - Consulting an unauthorized source during an examination; - Disruption of an academic evaluation by any means; - Obtaining assistance by means of documentary, electronic or other aids which are not approved by the instructor; - Changing a score or a record of an examination result; - Submitting the work one has done for one class or project to a second class, or as a second project, without the prior informed consent of the relevant instructors; - Submitting work prepared in collaboration with another or other member(s) of a class, when collaborative work on a project has not been authorized by the instructor; - ubmitting work prepared in whole or in part by another person and representing that work as one's own: - Offering for sale essays or other assignments, in whole or in part, with the expectation that these works will be submitted by a student for appraisal; - Preparing work in whole or in part, with the expectation that this work will be submitted by a student for appraisal. - 2.1.2 Impersonation is to have someone impersonate one's self in class, in a test, examination or interview, or in connection with any other type of assignment or placement associated with a course or academic program.
+Forms of cheating include: - Obtaining a copy of an examination before it is officially available or learning an examination question before it is officially available; - Copying another person's answer to an examination question; - Consulting an unauthorized source during an examination; - Disruption of an academic evaluation by any means; - Obtaining assistance by means of documentary, electronic or other aids which are not approved by the instructor; - Changing a score or a record of an examination result; - Submitting the work one has done for one class or project to a second class, or as a second project, without the prior informed consent of the relevant instructors; - Submitting work prepared in collaboration with another or other member(s) of a class, when collaborative work on a project has not been authorized by the instructor; - ubmitting work prepared in whole or in part by another person and representing that work as one's own; - Offering for sale essays or other assignments, in whole or in part, with the expectation that these works will be

+- submitted by a student for appraisal; - Preparing work in whole or in part, with the expectation that this work will be submitted by a student for appraisal. - 2.1.2 Impersonation is to have someone impersonate one's self in class, in a test, examination or interview, or in connection with any other type of assignment or placement associated with a course or academic program.
 Both the impersonator and the individual impersonated may be charged. - 2.1.3 Plagiarism is the misappropriation of the work of another by representing another person's ideas, writing or other intellectual property as one's own.
 This includes the presentation of all or part of another person's work as something one has written, paraphrasing another's writing without proper acknowledgement, or representing another's artistic or technical work or creation as one's own.
-Any use of the work of others, whether published, unpublished or posted electronically, attributed or anonymous, must include proper acknowledgement.
+Any use of the work of others, whether published, unpublished or posted electronically, attributed or anonymous, must include proper acknowledgement. - 2.1.4 Improper research practices.
+Academic research includes the collection, analysis, interpretation and publication of information or data obtained in the scientific laboratory or in the field.
+Forms of improper research practices include: - Dishonest reporting of investigative results, either through fabrication or falsification; - Taking or using the research results of others without permission or due acknowledgement; - Misrepresentation or selective reporting of research results or the methods used. - 2.1.5 Dishonesty in publication.
+It is a violation of academic honesty to knowingly publish information that will mislead or deceive readers.
+This includes the falsification or fabrication of data or information, as well as the failure to give credit to collaborators as joint authors or the listing as authors of others who have not contributed to the work.
+Plagiarism is also considered a form of dishonesty in publication.